A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Methodology Implementation

 \subsubsection{MedMCQA \cite{pal2022medmcqa}}

-MedMCQA is a large-scale dataset designed for medical domain question answering, focusing on a wide range of medical subjects and topics relevant to medical entrance exams.
+MedMCQA is a large-scale dataset designed for medical domain question answering, { {and in this study, it was specifically used for the third task, psychiatric knowledge assessment} (Section \ref{subsec:task_3})}. focusing on a wide range of medical subjects and topics relevant to medical entrance exams.
 It contains 194k high-quality multiple-choice questions (\gls{MCQ}s) covering 2.4k healthcare topics and 21 medical subjects, including a small portion (4442) related to psychiatry.
 Each sample in the dataset includes a question, correct answer(s), other options, and a detailed explanation of the solution.
 The dataset is designed to be challenging, requiring a deep understanding of both language and medical knowledge to answer the questions correctly.
 It is intended to serve as a benchmark for evaluating and improving the performance of AI models in medical question answering.